-Table 7.3-1 Schenectady County Local Law and Ordinance Waiver Requests Chapter Description Statutory Basis Justification for Waiver Request Noise § 270-90 § 270-91 The following acts are nuisances The creation of loud and excessive noises in association with any industrial, warehousing, or mining operation that disturbs the comfort and repose of nearby residents; The discharge into open air of the exhaust of any stationary internal combustion engine, steam engine, or motor vehicle; Noise in association with the construction, alteration, repair, or demolition of any building or structure, except between the hours of 7:00 a.m. and 9:00 p.m.
-Such activities and noises may be allowed between 9:00 p.m. and 7:00 a.m. if they are in the interest of public safety as determined by the Building Inspector or Code Enforcement Officer; Noise in association with any excavation, earth moving, grading. logging. or any other kind of land disturbance or alteration, except between the hours of 7:00 a.m. and 9:00 p.m; The creation of loud or excessive noises in connection with the loading or unloading of any vehicle, or the opening or destruction of boxes, crates, containers, bales; The sounding of any horn or alarm on any automobile, motorcycle, or other motor vehicle or device; The creation of any noise that causes public inconvenience or alarm, or disturbs the public's comfort and repose; and The creation of any noise that exceeds 75 dB(A) at the adjoining property line Existing technology Waivers requested during Project construction with regard to noise level limits and limits on overnight noise generation.
+Chapter Local Description al Law and Ordinanc Local Law and Ordinance Waiver Requests Statutory Basis Justification for Waiver Request Noise § 270-91 § 270-91 The following acts are nuisances The creation of loud and excessive noises in association with any industrial, warehousing, or mining operation that disturbs the comfort and repose of nearly residents; The discharge into open air of the exhaust of any stationary internal combustion engine, steam engine, or motor vehicle; Noise in association with the construction, alteration, repair, or demolition of any building or structure, except between the hours of 7:00 a.m. and 9:00 p.m. and 7:00 a.m. if they are in the interest of public safety as determined by the Building Inspector or Code Enforcement Officer; Noise in association with any excavation, earth moving, grading. logging. or any other of any and 9:00 p.m; The creation of loud or excessive noises in connection with the loading of any vehicle, or the opening or destruction of boxes, crates, containers, bales; The creation of loud or excessive noises in connection with the loading or any vehicle, or the opening or destruction of boxes, crates, containers, bales; The creation of any horn or alarm on any automobile, motorcycle, or other motor vehicle or alem, or any onise that causes public inconvenience or alarm, or disturbs the public's confort and repose; and The creation of any hor or destruction of any boxes.
+Existing technology Waivers requested during Project construction with regard to noise level limits and imits on overnight noise generation.
 Construction activities will result in transient and temporary increases in ambient noise levels along the linear Project route.
-For example, normal operation of heavy construction equipment will generate noise levels that will likely exceed this noise law.
-CHPE1 and its contractors will employ mitigative measures such as employing proper engine exhaust mufflers, substituting back-up strobes for audible beepers in more sensitive residential areas and limiting onsite equipment idling times (and will address these methods in the Project EM&CP).
-Notwithstanding such mitigation, it is not possible to ensure that construction activities can be carried out in a manner that will always comply with the parameters set forth within this particular noise law, because those parameters are inherently subjective in nature.
-Rather than employ objective standards that would allow comparison of actual noise law employs subjective terms such as "loud and excessive", leaving the determination of whether a violation has occurred to the subjective opinions of local officials charged with enforcing the code.
-Opinions of what constitutes loud or excessive noise will vary from person to person, depending upon the precise activity occurring at the Project site, and CHPEI cannot and does not expect the local code enforcement officer to be present at the site around the clock during construction in order to give his/her instant opinion as to whether the noise law is being violated.
-Even if that opinion determined there was no violation, third parties could attempt to appeal the code enforcement officer's determination to local officials, whose own opinions on compliance could differ.
-Consequently, CHPEI's onsite personnel will have no predictable, reliable and objective way to determine whether they are complying with the noise law at all times during the construction such as this Project, because a stoppage at one se
+For example, normal operation of heavy construction equipment will generare noise levels that will likely exceed this noise law.
+CHPEI and its contractors will employ mitigative measures such as employing proper engine exhaust multilers, substituting back-up strobes for audble beepers in more sensitive residential areas and limiting onise equipment iding such mitigation, it is not possible to ensure that construction activities can be carried out in a manner that will always comply with the parameters set forth within this particular noise law, because those parameters are inherently subjective in nature.
+Rather than employ objective standards that would allow comparison of actual noise lave employs subjective terms such as "loud and excessive", leaving the determination of whether a volgation has occurred to the subjective options of local officials charged with enforcing the cold.
+Option so that constructes loud or excessive', leaving the determination of whether the noise law is being violated.
+Even if that apprint accessive' leaving at the Project site, and CHPEI cannot and does not expect the local officials charged with enforcing the cold.
+Options of what construction in order to give his/her instant option as to whether the noise law is being violated.
+Even if that option determined there was no violation, third parties could attempt to appeal the code enforcement officer to be present at the site around does not construction in court of the onstruction such as the Project set meanue there and objective way to determine whether they are complying with the noise law at all times or out differ.
+Consequently logatifical set and objective way to determine the onstruction such as the project construction whether are out of differ.
+Consequent they are complying wit property line